azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 FORK
 ----
-Forked from [Advanced Artillery Remotes (Continued)](https://github.com/azaghal/Factorio-AdvancedArtilleryRemotesContinued) This fork removes the discovery remote and focuses only on the cluster remote, changing it to use a clustering algorithm to assure optimized desctruction.
+Forked from [Advanced Artillery Remotes (Continued)](https://github.com/azaghal/Factorio-AdvancedArtilleryRemotesContinued) This fork removes the discovery remote and focuses only on the cluster remote, changing it to use a clustering algorithm to assure optimized destruction.
 Research and recipe for remote is also updated.

 About Original Mod Features